 Each endorsement has specific requirements, such as additional knowledge tests, background checks, and sometimes driving tests.
 These endorsements ensure drivers have the necessary skills and knowledge to handle the vehicle or cargo they are responsible for.
 Truck drivers need to obtain the required endorsements to comply with regulations and ensure the safety of themselves and others on the road.

-You must complete a training program at a certified CDL school to obtain a CDL in Texas.
+To obtain a CDL in Texas, you must complete a training program at a certified CDL school.
 These programs typically last 4-8 weeks, including classroom instruction, hands-on training, and practice driving.
 You can also attend a private training program or receive on-the-job training from a trucking company.

-Call a truck accident lawyer at Baumgartner Law Firm in Houston or contact us online to discuss an accident with a big rig, semi-truck, or other commercial vehicle.
+Contact a truck accident lawyer at Baumgartner Law Firm in Houston or reach out to us online to discuss an accident involving a big rig, semi-truck, or other commercial vehicle.
 (281) 587-1111.

 6711 Cypress Creek Pkwy, Houston, TX, 77069